 In addition, parents are only required to teach reading, writing, and math (each at a minimum of 4th-grade level).
 It is beneficial if social sciences and history are also included in the older grades.

-Finally, homeschooled children that want a higher education should work towards obtaining a high school diploma and follow general state school subjects.
+Finally, homeschooled children who want a higher education should work towards obtaining a high school diploma and follow general state school subjects.
 However, this is not a mandatory requirement for this pathway.

 Homeschooling Rules and Requirements